Installation

 Make sure docker is running.

-Now, that you have docker installed and running! to make sure it is running run the following command from the terminal :
+To make sure docker is running, run the following command from the terminal :

-And if it outputs an error then it is not running and you need to start docker.
+If it outputs an error then it is not running and you need to start docker.

 Download and Start SOLQC